ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_solid_model.md

 #### *property* solid_element_sets

-List of element sets of the solid mesh onto which the mapping is applied to
+List of element sets of the solid mesh onto which the mapping is applied to.

 <a id="compolyx.LayupMappingObject.use_imported_plies"></a>